Is Bigger Better When It Comes to Testicles?

 You also may not know that ball size (relative to body weight) correlates with promiscuity in a species.
 Chimpanzees have large balls relative to body size (0.3 percent by weight) and are a highly promiscuous species.
 Gorillas, although far larger creatures than chimps, have much smaller balls relative to body size (0.02 percent by weight) and tend to hang in committed relationships.

 However, the promiscuous partner is not the one you think…it’s the female!
-Female chimps typically mate with several male partners so there is rigorous competition among sperm from several males for eggs.
-The evolutionary response here is the usual “outnumber to outcompete” and has led to male chimps making make more and more sperm to beat the rest of the pack to the egg.
+Female chimps typically mate with several male partners so there is rigorous competition among sperm to fertilize their eggs.
+The evolutionary response here is the usual “outnumber to outcompete” and has led to male chimps making more and more sperm to beat the rest of the pack to the egg.
 Hence, bigger testicles.

 On the contrary, male gorillas have tightly controlled harems of female partners with very few extra-pair copulations (“affairs”).
 Since their sperm is not competing with anyone else’s, there’s little to no evolutionary drive for higher sperm numbers in gorillas for reproductive success.
 Hence, smaller testicles.